probmods/chapters/observing-sequences.md

 # Hidden Markov Models

 Another popular model in computational linguistics is the hidden Markov model (HMM).
 The HMM extends the Markov model by assuming that the "actual" states aren't observable.
-Instead there is an ''observation model'' that generates an observation from each "hidden state".
+Instead there is an "observation model" that generates an observation from each "hidden state".
 We use the same construction as above to generate an unknown observation model.

 ~~~~
 (define states '(s1 s2 s3 s4 s5 s6 s7 s8 stop))